-- 1. (1) Council will appoint Council Members to SPCs. - (2) All Council Members shall be appointed to the Economic SPC. - (3) Each Council Member, except the Mayor, shall be appointed to two (2) SPCs in addition to the Economic SPC. - 2.
+- 1. (1) Council will appoint Council Members to SPCs. - (2) All Council Members shall be appointed to the Economic and Finance SPC.

+- (3) Each Council Member, except the Mayor, shall be appointed to two (2) SPCs in addition to the Economic SPC. - 2.
 The number of Council Members and Chair of the SPCs is as follows:

-SPC Number of Council Members / Term Quorum Chair (a) Economic SPC All Members of Council Five (5) The Mayor is the Chair.
-The Vice-Chair will be decided by a vote of the SPC at the first Meeting of the SPC after the Organizational Meeting of Council each year. (b) Civic Works SPC Four (4) Members of Council One (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the SPC after the Organizational Meeting of Council. (c) Community Safety SPC Four (4) Members of Council One (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the SPC after the Organizational Meeting of Council. (d) Cultural and Social SPC Four (4) Members of Council One (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the SPC after the Organizational Meeting of Council. (e) Governance SPC Four (4) members of Council One (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the SPC after the Organizational Meeting of Council. (f) Audit SPC Four (4) members of CouncilOne (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the
+SPC Number of Council Members / Term Quorum Chair (a) Economic and Finance SPC All Members of Council Five (5) The Mayor is the Chair.
+The Vice-Chair will be decided by a vote of the SPC at the first Meeting of the SPC after the Organizational Meeting of Council each year. (b) Assets and Infrastructure SPC Four (4) Members of Council One (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the SPC after the Organizational Meeting of Council. (c) Safety and Social SPC Four (4) Members of Council One (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the SPC after the Organizational Meeting of Council. (d) Governance SPC Four (4) members of Council One (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the SPC after the Organizational Meeting of Council. (e) Audit SPC Four (4) members of CouncilOne (1) year term Three (3) The Chair and Vice-Chair will be decided by a vote of the SPC at the first meeting of the

-SPC after the Organ Meeting of Council. iizational -- -------------------------------------------- ------------
+Meeting of Council.
+SPC after the Organizational Meeting of Council. --------------------- -- -- --